simon-ritchie/apysc/docstring_markdowns/apysc/_type/array.md

 - [Array class append and push interfaces document](https://simon-ritchie.github.io/apysc/array_append_and_push.html)

+### `clear` method docstring

+Empty this array's value.

 ### `concat` method docstring

 Concatenate argument array to this one.
 This interface positions the argument array's values after this array values.
-This method is similar to extend method, but there is a difference in whether updating the same variable (extend) or returned as a different variable (concat).<hr>
+This method is similar to extend method, but there is a difference in whether updating the same variable (extend) or returning as a different variable (concat).<hr>

 **[Parameters]**